Standing Up for Third-Party and Grandparents’ Rights

 When Grandparents Seek Custody or Visitation

-Grandparents may have legal standing to petition for custody or visitation, depending on the situation and the nature of the relationship they have with the child.
+Grandparents may have a legal standing to petition for custody or visitation, depending on the situation and the nature of the relationship they have with the child.
 Perhaps unmarried or divorced parents have decided to prevent grandparents from seeing the children.
 In limited circumstances, the grandparents may seek visitation rights to maintain their relationship with the grandchildren.
 Under New Jersey law, a grandparent can obtain visitation rights if he or she can prove, by a preponderance of the evidence, that visitation is in the child’s best interests.
 The court will look at many factors such as:

 - The relationship between the child and grandparent